Wedding Photography and Post Production

 I can now see with the leg in place I still have a bit left of my third photographer left.

-Using the patch and clone tool I am left with the image below and I am still not quite happy it as I am a perfectionist.
+Using the patch and clone tool I am left with the image below and I am still not quite happy with it, as I am a perfectionist.
 It needs some lightening in the shadows.
 So I will dodge that in using a seperate 50% grayscale layer.

 The final step erasing every person on the beach from the photo!
 From this….

 To the final image given to my client!
-Your happiness with your images means everything to me!
+Your happiness with your images means everything to me and my clients will never realize what I’ve done as my clients never see the original:)